shrejansh/React-flask/README.md

-# Flask_blog
+# React_Flask
-A blog made using Flask with bulma for frontend styling
+A blog made using Flask with react for frontend